 Time To Add In All The GOOD Stuff!

-When they have fully melted, remove pan from heat.
+When the marshmallows have fully melted, remove the pan from the heat.
 Add the candied fruit, nuts and raisins.
 Stir well to fully combine.
-Mixture WILL be thick.
+This mixture WILL be thick.
 Just keep on stirring…

 Now add the graham cracker crumbs, and stir well.
 Now it will be REALLY thick.
 Mix until totally combined!